apache/apisix/docs/en/latest/installation-guide.md

 Refer to the [Getting Started](./getting-started.md) guide for a quick walk-through on running Apache APISIX.

+**Note:** APISIX uses [etcd](https://github.com/etcd-io/etcd) to save and synchronize configuration.
+Before installing APISIX, you need to install etcd on your machine.

+It will be installed automatically if you choose the Docker or Helm install method while installing APISIX.
+If you choose a different method or you need to install it manually, follow the steps shown in [Installing etcd](#installing-etcd).

 ## Installing APISIX

 APISIX can be installed by the different methods listed below: